A Numerical Approach to Stability of Multiclass Queueing Networks: The Mathematical Model

-For a wide class of queueing networks, e.g., Jackson networks, stability amounts to sub-criticality.
-However, this is not always the case and this equivalence fails even for simple networks, as has been illustrated by several examples in the early 90's; below we provide such a (counter) example.
+If $\Theta=\mathbb{R}^d_+$, we shall use the terminology \emph{full stability (subcriticality) region} and we shall omit specifying $\Theta$ when not relevant, or no confusion occurs.

+In many cases (e.g. Jackson and Kelly networks) stability is equivalent to subcriticality, hence $\Theta_{\rm s}=\Theta_{\rm c}$.
+Nevertheless, this is not always the case, as illustrated by numerous (counter) examples in the literature (see also Example \ref{Dai:exmp} below) and, in general, stability only implies subcriticality, hence $\Theta_{\rm s}\subseteq\Theta_{\rm c}$; see \cite{Bramson:08}.